Máximo Alcócer: International career

 With the national team of Bolivia he won the 1963 South American Championship and scored the winning goal versus Brazil in Bolivia's final match of the tournament in Cochabamba.
 He earned a total of 22 caps, scoring 13 goals.

 Personal life

+Post-Retirement

+After retiring from professional football in 1964, Alcócer led a life away from the public eye.
+Details about his personal life, including his family and off-field interests, remain less documented.

 Death

-Alcócer died in North Carolina, United States, aged 81.
+Alcócer died on May 13, 2014, in North Carolina, United States.
+He was 81 years old.